marxin/texi2rst-generated/sphinx/cpp/macros/concatenation.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: concatenation, token pasting, token concatenation, ## operator

 .. _concatenation:

-.. index:: concatenation

-.. index:: token pasting

-.. index:: token concatenation

-.. index:: ## operator

 Concatenation
 *************